-EDITOR NOTES (Cont'd from Fq.
+EDITOR NOTES (Cost'd from Fg.
 1)

-also played havoc A couple of the ones we'd promised for this month were delayed.
-So, we're going ahead without then and plan to include them next As a result, February, the shortest sonth. will. bring the biggest As you will see from RAINBOW. month's issue. the AMOUNT advertising is expanding.
-So, we can (and, except for the mail would have) print bigger issues.
+also played havoc with A couple of the ones we'd stories. promised for this month were delayed.
+So, we're going ahead without them and plan to include them next month.
+As a result, February, shortest the sonth. will bring the biggest RAINBOW.
+As you will see from month's issue, the amount of So, we can advertising is expanding. (and, except for the mail would have) print bigger issues.

-By the way, we solicit articles We for the RAINBOW. will Pay for significant ones.
-And. while We don't pay for the hint/tip tupe items, we hope you will continue to This send them along. paument for stories is new -- and somewhat modest thus far -- but we do want to you the best information about the Color Computer.
+By the way, we solicit articles for the RAINBOW.
+We will Pay for significant ones.
+And, while we don't pay for the type hint/tip items, we hope you will continue to send them along.
+This payment for stories is new -- and somewhat modest thus far -- but we do want to bring you the best information about Color Computer.

-We want to lay a rumor to not planning to raise DUL We are subscription rate at the present We're a monthly, have been a monthly, and do not plan charge more to bring the RAINBOW to monthly basis.
-We HAVE raised our advertising rates, because we're able to reach so many more We will not raise WOU. subscription rates without giving you a chance to renew at the old rate of per uear.
+We want to lay a rumor to rest. planning not to raise We are our subscription rate at the present We're a monthly, have been a monthly, and do not plan charge more to bring the RAINBOW to you on a monthly basis.
+We HAVE raised our advertising rates, because we're able to reach so many more of you.
+We will not raise subscription rates without giving you a chance to renew at the old rate of \$12 per year.